Skip to product information

 ‘What have you got for me?’
 I ask, my tone eager, smile broad.

 ‘It’s not what you think, Cam.’
 Annoyingly, he still calls me Cam even though my new operative name has evolved from Cameron to Camille and I have asked him to pronounce it as Camil-lè so that the lè sounds like la.
 But now is not the time to make a fuss, so I button it.
 Having almost lost my job, I am grateful just to be getting back in the field and (hopefully) get a chance to snuff more child traffickers and paedophiles.
-Perhaps I will get lucky and he will authorise me to prune the heads of any deputy Dragon Masters with ideas of taking up the reins from Wu Qiong, the most recent triad boss removed by yours truly.
+Perhaps I will get lucky, and he will authorise me to prune the heads of any deputy Dragon Masters with ideas of taking up the reins from Wu Qiong, the most recent triad boss removed by yours truly.

 ‘So… don’t keep me in suspense.
 What is it?’